Principality of Orange: The Citadel of the Princes

 By the 17th century, the chateau had suffered damage due to the French Wars of Religion.
-Much of the essential defenses were in need of complete rebuilding.
+Many of the essential defenses were in need of complete rebuilding.
 The incumbent prince of Orange, the celebrated general Maurice of Nassau, executed a plan by the architect Servole to build a fortress incorporating the modern science of fortification he had pioneered in his wars in the Netherlands.

 The fortress was composed of three parts: the 14th century castle, the curtain wall, and the "Vignasse", an esplanade, says Joseph of Pisa, capable of containing 10,000 men at arms.
-The entire complex and the city were surrounded by moats and Bastion fort walls to protect against cannon fire similar to the fortifications of towns in the Netherlands.
+The entire complex and the city were surrounded by moats and bastion fort walls to protect against cannon fire similar to the fortifications of towns in the Netherlands.

 When completed, the citadel consisted of 11 bastions connected by curtain walls and ditches.
 It was built with walls of extraordinary thickness extending over the whole hill.
 It was heavily fortified and garrisoned.

 In 1672, in reprisal for the young William III, prince of Orange and "stadtholder" of Holland defending the interests of his nation and of the Protestant religion, Louis XIV instructed the count of Grignan to lay siege to the citadel and to destroy it.
 Gunpowder was used to demolish the enormous walls of which one can see today some vestiges on the hill.

 In 1991, an excavation studied the architectural and military features.